 Jay Flatley has served as a member of our board of directors since April 2015.
 Mr. Flatley served as the Chairman and Acting Chief Executive Officer of Zymergen Inc. until it was acquired by Gingko Bioworks in 2022.
 Mr. Flatley previously spent over 20 years serving in various leadership roles at Illumina, Inc., a public company focused on sequencing- and array-based solutions for genetic analysis.
 His roles included Chairman of the board of directors from January 2020 to May 2021, Executive Chairman from July 2016 to January 2020, Chief Executive Officer from December 2013 to July 2016, and Chief Executive Officer and President from October 1999 to December 2013.
 Prior to joining Illumina, Mr. Flatley was co-founder, President, Chief Executive Officer, and a director of Molecular Dynamics, a life sciences company focused on genetic discovery and analysis, from July 1994 until its sale to Amersham Pharmacia Biotech in September 1998.
-Mr. Flatley also serves as Chairman of the Wellcome Trust Leap Fund, and is on the board of directors at Cellanome, Iridia, and Rivian Automotive, on the board of trustees for The Salk Institute, and is an Advisory Board member for UC San Diego's Moores Cancer Center.
-Mr. Flatley previously served on the board of directors of Juno Therapeutics and Coherent Inc. Mr. Flatley received his B.S. and M.S. in industrial engineering from Stanford University and his B.A. in economics from Claremont McKenna College.
+Mr. Flatley also serves as Chairman of the Wellcome Trust Leap Fund, is Chairman of the board of Cellanome and Iridia, is on the board of directors at Rivian Automotive, on the board of trustees for The Salk Institute, and is an Advisory Board member for UC San Diego's Moores Cancer Center.
+Mr. Flatley previously served on the boards of directors of Zymergen, Juno Therapeutics, and Coherent Inc. Mr. Flatley received his B.S. and M.S. in industrial engineering from Stanford University and his B.A. in economics from Claremont McKenna College.